arkthekid/426---Homework-1-Reliable-Campus-Kiosk-Simulation/hw01/brief.md

 - accepted as a new order
 - recognized as a duplicate retry

 The monitoring dashboard is also a plain HTML page.
-It refreshes automatically every few seconds and shows recent order state so the grader can observe queued, processing, and completed.
+It refreshes automatically every few seconds and shows recent order state so the grader can observe queued, processing, or completed.

 ---